magne4000/universal-middleware/docs/guide/packaging.md

   doNotEditPackageJson?: boolean;
   // Generate typings. true by default dts?: boolean;
+  // By default, generated exports are self-contained.
+  // You can opt-out of this behaviour and have @universal-middleware/* packages added as `dependencies` instead externalDependencies?: boolean;
   // Hook called when bundle is generated
   // For details, check https://github.com/magne4000/universal-middleware/blob/main/packages/universal-middleware/src/plugin.ts
   buildEnd?: (report: Report[]) => void | Promise<void>;